-- Agricultural water distribution systems must be assessed for potential food safety hazards at least annually, with consideration given to the type of water source (e.g., surface, ground), control and protection of each source (e.g., deep well, shared canal), adjacent land use, and maintenance issues, including keeping the source free of debris, trash, and domestic animals. - Water used in foliar applications can be obtained from (1) municipal, treated water sources, (2) groundwater obtained from a properly constructed well (https://edis.ifas.ufl.edu/fe603) in good condition, or (3) surface water that is suitable for its intended use (e.g., as shown through microbial testing and visual inspection). - Water sources used for foliar applications must be tested routinely as needed and records of water quality maintained.
-Treated water and municipal water do not require testing.
-Water treatments must be monitored and recorded to demonstrate effectiveness.
-The FDA is currently readdressing the microbial water-quality criteria.

-- Well water used for foliar applications should be drawn from properly engineered and protected sources.
+- Agricultural water for pre- and post-harvest water sources and distribution systems must be assessed for potential food safety hazards at least annually, with consideration given to the type of water source (e.g., surface, ground); control and protection of each source (e.g., deep well, shared canal); adjacent land use; and maintenance issues, including keeping the source free of debris, trash, and domestic animals. - Water used in foliar applications can be obtained from (1) municipal, treated water sources, (2) groundwater obtained from a properly constructed well (https://edis.ifas.ufl.edu/fe603) in good condition, or (3) surface water that is suitable for its intended use (e.g., as shown through microbial testing and visual inspection). - Water sources used for foliar applications should be routinely tested, as needed, and water quality records maintained.
+Treated water and municipal water do not require testing, however, water treatments must be monitored and recorded to demonstrate effectiveness. - Well water used for foliar applications should be drawn from properly engineered and protected sources.
 Wells should be properly cased and above grade.
-Wells must be inspected for cracks, leaks, etc. and records of repairs kept. - If available, results of a microbial analysis of a water source from a public entity, such as the local water authority, may serve as acceptable documentation in place of testing by the grower and should be kept on file. - Domestic animals must be excluded from surface water used for foliar application to the extent possible. - Extend the amount of time between the last foliar application of agricultural water and harvest as much as possible to allow time for microbial die-off.
+Wells must be inspected for cracks, leaks, etc.; records of repairs must be kept.

+- If available, results of a microbial analysis of a water source from a public entity, such as the local water authority, may serve as acceptable documentation in place of testing by the grower and should be kept on file. - Animals should be excluded from surface water used for foliar application to the extent possible. - As much as possible, the time should be extended between the last foliar application of agricultural water and harvest to allow time for microbial die-off.